unitaryfund/mitiq/docs/source/examples/pt_zne.md

 ## Noisy ZNE

-Lets define a larger circuit of CNOT and H gates.
+Let's define a larger circuit of CNOT and H gates.

 ```{code-cell} ipython3